Not to be confused with : Monkey Orchid [a plant with similar name]

 In the UK there is only one species that grows in the wild, but in other parts of the World four species in the Araucaria Genus are known.

 An evergreen tree with distinctive and unmistakable branches covered in short leaves close to the branch and resembling a monkeys tail.
-The tree is dioecious with both male and female flowers on the same tree.
 The female cones are largest, green at first, but taking two to three years to ripen to brown, when they drop off the end of the branch.
 The male cones are a lighter brown, much smaller, and occur in multiples at the ends of (some) branches.
 The nuts are edible and best roasted.
 Without the nearby presence of a male tree, the female cones will not produce viable seed.

 The seeds, about the size of an almond each, are edible either raw or cooked and are delicious, and are a staple food for native Indians in Chili.
 Each (female) cone produces about 200 seeds.
 They are soft and taste a little like cashew nuts.